 WE NEED YOU!
 Your fundraising and event management skills are needed for the upcoming National Philanthropy Day.

 Funds raised through NPD, our chapter’s main fundraising event each year, will provide local members the opportunity to have deeper and more meaningful professional development opportunities, such as support for professional certification and continuing education scholarships.

 Many hands make light work.
 Interested?
 Contact this year's NPD Chair, Breana Hebert, to get involved.

-NEW Birnbach Scholarship for CFRE Credentials - Deadline November 15, 2020
+NEW Birnbach Scholarship for CFRE Credentials

 The Birnbach Scholarship has been set up by Jane Birnbach, CFRE, to help reduce barriers for nonprofit leaders who wish to advance both their careers and the profession with this professional certification.
 The Cape Fear AFP chapter will administer the scholarship and local professionals with a vested interest in the development of nonprofit professionals—but are not potential candidates—will be asked to review the applications.

 The Certified Fund Raising Executive (CFRE) designation is an internationally recognized credential that attests to an individual’s knowledge, skill, and achievements as a fundraising professional based on current and valid practice-based standards.